Skip to Content

 2. Pour out the required amount for the recipe into a heatproof measuring cup.

-Oreo Cream Cheese Frosting Tip: Be sure to finely ground the Oreo cookies before adding them to the cream cheese frosting.
+4. Mix in Oreo crumbs on low speed just until combined.
+TIP: Be sure to finely ground the Oreo cookies before adding them to the cream cheese frosting.
 Depending on the piping tip you choose to use, large cookie crumbs can jam your piping tip.
+You can use a rolling pin to crush the cookies in a zip top bag or use a food processor.

 Chocolate Drip Tips

-1. Be sure your cake is chilled before adding chocolate drips.
-The chilled cake will help slow down the drips.
+• Chill your cake before adding the drips.
+The chilled cake will help slow down the drips, giving you more control.

-• Day 2: Prepare the cream cheese frosting, chocolate drip, assemble and serve.
+• Day 2: Prepare frosting, chocolate drip, assemble and serve.

 Make Ahead and Cake Storage Options

-Cake layers can be made up to one month in advance and stored in the freezer.
+• Cake layers can be made up to one month in advance, wrapped in plastic, then in foil, and stored in the freezer.
 Thaw cake at room temperature.
-Or baked up to 3 days in advance wrapped in plastic in an airtight container and stored in the refrigerator.

-Cream cheese frosting can be made up to 3 days in advance, stored in an airtight container in the refrigerator.
-Bring to room temperature before using.
+• Cream cheese frosting can be made up to 3 days in advance, stored in an airtight container in the refrigerator.
+Bring to room temperature before whipping and using.

 Ultimate Cookies and Cream Layer Cake